- ABCs of Quality in ECE

 Private Early Childhood Service.
 A centre or home-based licensed and regulated service that is owned and managed by an individual, family, business partners, company or corporation.
 Such services may be owner-supervised where the owner works daily within the service as a member of the staff and thus has a personal commitment to the other staff, children and families at the service.
 Over recent years, there has been a trend toward buy-ups of single owner-operated services by business people, companies, and corporations.
 Chain operators are typically business people, or corporations with shareholders, who develop a “brand’ or ‘look’ for their service and the largest chains do their own publicly funded staff training through also being providers of teacher education (e.g. Kindercare and ABC Learning Centres/Kidicorp).
 Another private management model is the franchise one (for example PORSE in-home education).

-Provisionally Registered Teacher.
-A qualified teacher who has graduated from an early childhood and primary teaching degree or diploma course and has applied to the Teachers’ Council for teacher registration.
-Teacher registration requires participation in a guidance and support programme and this can take an additional two years on top of the three or four years of study for a teaching qualification.
+Provisionally Certificated Teacher.
+A qualified teacher who has graduated from an early childhood and primary teaching degree or diploma course and has recently applied to the Education Council for teacher registration and a practising certificate.
+To become a fully certificated teacher, a Provisionally Certificated Teacher requires participation in an Induction and Mentoring Programme, taking an additional two years on top of the three or four years of study for a teaching qualification.

 Quality Early Childhood Education.